InFeR: Informed Failure Resilience in Learned Visual Navigation Control: Experiments

 \subsection{\ood{} detection and recognition}

 We evaluate performance of \ood{}-aware policies on \ood{} detection and recognition, comparing them against selected baselines (\autoref{tab:baselines}).
-Three classes of baselines are selected: \textit{density-based} approaches learn a density estimator for the training distribution; \textit{one-class discriminators} learn to output a continuous metric without directly modelling the training distribution; \textit{reconstruction-based} approaches indirectly model the training distribution by learning to reproduce observations, with post-hoc metrics applied onto the models' outputs to detect and localise \ood{} inputs.
+The \ood{}-aware policies are based on INet~\cite{gao2024intentionnet} and DECISION~\cite{ai2022deep}.
+The baselines belong to three common classes: \textit{density-based} approaches learn a density estimator for the training distribution; \textit{one-class discriminators} learn to output a continuous metric without directly modelling the training distribution; \textit{reconstruction-based} approaches indirectly model the training distribution by learning to reproduce observations, with post-hoc metrics applied to detect and recognise \ood{} inputs.

 For density-based methods, we fit a normalising flow (\normflow{}) to observations with a Gaussian prior, using estimated likelihoods as the \ood{} score.
 For one-class discriminators, we use Random Network Distillation (\rnd{})~\cite{he2024rediffuser}, which trains a predictor to map training data to output of a fixed random function, using prediction error as a measure of sample novelty and the \ood{} score.
 In prior art, these two approaches detect \ood{} inputs but do not support recognition.
 Reconstruction-based methods include autoencoders (\autoenc{})~\cite{richter2017safe} and variational autoencoders (\vaerecon{})~\cite{wong2022momart}.
 We apply post-hoc metrics based on reconstruction error: mean-squared error for \ood{} detection, and pixel-wise errors for recognition.
-Since \fr{}'s detection/recognition metrics apply to any VIB-based model, we test them with \vaekl{}, which shares weights with \vaerecon{} but uses KL scores and Grad-CAM instead.
+Since \fr{}'s detection/recognition metrics apply to any VIB-based model, we test them with \vaekl{}, which shares weights with \vaerecon{}, but uses KL scores and Grad-CAM for \ood{} detection and recognition instead.

 We collect a test set of 180 trajectories: 90 with a single failure near the end, and 90 normal (\autoref{fig:splash}).
 Failures are evenly distributed across three types---sensor failure, blocked paths, and close-range dynamic obstacles (\ref{failure:sensor}-\ref{failure:dyn}).
 We exclude infeasible image goals, which is a failure specific to image goal-conditioned architectures.
 Half the trajectories are in novel office and garden environments; the rest are in novel areas that resemble training data.
 Each trajectory is 10s long, with failures occurring at the 8s mark.
 A failure is detected if any frame from 8s onward is classified as \ood{}.
 To annotate ground-truth recognition, we divide each frame vertically into three bins and mark the bins containing features related to navigation failure (\eg{} dynamic objects, blockages), similar to the approach in \autoref{sec:approach_recovery}.